Hope Island

 Hope Island displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Hope Island, as per the latest Census evaluation, 60.2% of dwellings were houses with the remaining 39.8% being semi-detached homes, apartments, and other types of dwellings.
-This contrasts with Non-Metro Qld's dwelling structure which was 76.4% houses and 23.6% other dwellings.
-The home ownership rate in Hope Island stood at 41.4%, with mortgaged dwellings accounting for 30.7% and rented dwellings making up 27.9%.
-The median monthly mortgage repayment in the area was $2,200, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Hope Island was recorded at $550, compared to Non-Metro Qld's $345.
+Dwelling structure in Hope Island, as evaluated at the latest Census, comprised 60.2% houses and 39.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Hope Island was at 41.4%, with the remainder of dwellings either mortgaged (30.7%) or rented (27.9%).
+The median monthly mortgage repayment was $2,200, above Regional Qld's average of $1,655.
+Median weekly rent in Hope Island was recorded at $550, compared to Regional Qld's $345.
 Nationally, Hope Island's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing